yegor256/blog/_drafts/phi.md

 ---
 layout: post
-title: "Datarization"
+title: "Dataization"
 date: 2021-02-12
 place: Moscow, Russia
 tags: oop eolang
 description: |
-  Objects are purely reclarative and passive entities in EOLANG, which become alive when being requested to turn themselves into data.
+  Objects are purely declarative and passive entities in EOLANG, which become alive when being requested to turn themselves into data.
 keywords: